-Polishing & Grindingin Singapore
+Polishing & Grinding Services in Singapore

 Deburring, surface grinding, brushed finish, mirror polishing, and weld dressing for stainless steel, aluminium, and mild steel.
 From Ra 3.2 general deburring to Ra 0.1 mirror finish — the right surface for every application, delivered from our Singapore facility.